Actress (musician)

-Darren J. Cunningham (born 23 August 1979), known professionally as Actress, is a British electronic musician.
+Darren J. Cunningham (born 23 August 1979), known professionally as Actress, is a British electronic musician and DJ.

 His albums include Hazyville (2008), Splazsh (2010), R.I.P.
 (2012), Ghettoville (2014), AZD (2017), LAGEOS (with the London Contemporary Orchestra; 2018), 88 (2020), Karma & Desire (2020); released on Ninja Tune, Honest Jon's Records, and Werkdiscs, a label he co-founded in 2004, and LXXXVIII (2023); released on Ninja Tune, and Statik (2024); via Smalltown Supersound.
 Splazsh was named best album of the year by The Wire.

-Biography
+Early life

-Growing up, Cunningham was a footballer, signing and playing for West Bromwich Albion until suffering an injury which derailed his career.
+Darren J. Cunningham was born 23 August 1979 in Wolverhampton, England.
+Growing up, Cunningham was a footballer, signing and playing for West Bromwich Albion F.C. until suffering an injury which derailed his career.

 His first introduction to music came through a friend who had a basic music studio set up in his student accommodation.
 When he went travelling, Cunningham purchased his studio equipment for £200.
 When he first began making music, Cunningham did not use a metronome, a technique which he says has contributed to how his "style developed".

-To fund his place on one of the first degree courses in recording arts, Cunningham signed up for a grant programme run by the PFA (Professional Footballers Association).
+Cunningham moved to London with the financial assistance from the Professional Footballers Association, where he attended a university for a first degree course in Recording Arts.
+Cunningham used the money for tuition to purchase synthesizers instead.

+Career

-In 2004, Following his early experiences in music and his subsequent immersion into the London club scene, Actress founded the label Werk Discs (spelt Werkdiscs from 2012).
+In 2004, Following his early experiences in music and his subsequent immersion into the London club scene, Actress founded the label Werk Discs.
 The label started as a club night and has gone on to discover and release music by artists such as Helena Hauff, disrupt, Zomby, and Cunningham's own releases.
 During this early period of Cunningham's career, he remixed various productions, wrote for Soma Records and released singles and EPs through Prime Numbers and Nonplus.